Qnouro/UnleashTheGeek/README.md

 ### Mining

 The closest bot to the first radar position will be in charge of placing it.
-During this time, the 4 other bots will go dig in some given positions near the High Quarter.
+During this time, the 4 other bots will go dig in some given positions near the HeadQuarters.

 In order to optimize the mining process, we have to place the radars as fast as possible.
-For this reason, the bots can be assigned the "radar bot" role when a radar is available and they are in the High Quarter.
+For this reason, the bots can be assigned the "radar bot" role when a radar is available and they are in the HeadQuarters.

 If no ore is located, the bots will go back to the first plan, waiting for more ores to be located.